OpenBCI/Documentation/website/docs/FAQ/01-GeneralFrequentlyAskedQuestions.md

 Open Brain Computer Interface.
 We believe that science advancements will only—and should only—be made through an open forum of shared knowledge and concerted effort, by people from a variety of backgrounds.
 We work to harness the power of the open source movement to accelerate ethical innovation of human-computer interface technologies.

-## Where can find what people have been doing with OpenBCI?
+## Where can I find what people have been doing with OpenBCI?

 People working with OpenBCI regularly post about their projects on our [Community Page](http://openbci.com/community).